Making your own wax melts is super easy and allows you to create just the right fragrance for your home or gifts for family and friends.

 - Allow the wax to harden

-- Remove wax melts from mold and bag up for gifts or store away until ready to use.
+- Remove wax melts from mold and bag them up for gifts or store them away in an airtight container like a mason jar until ready to use in any wax warmer.

 Kathy Menold